 Why breakfast cereal?
 The crunch?
 The fact it STAYS crunchy in milk?
 The cool colors it turns the milk?
 No!
 No!
 No!
 It’s the sugar!
 The sugar!

 Sadly America has become more health conscience and we cereal eaters must look towards a new future.
 A sugar is a four letter word (suga?) and cereal tastes like Tiger Power!

-I buy a lot of cereal and I mean A lot and nothing makes my heart race more then passing an endcap at the supermarket and seeing a new box of cereal.
-So this week I jumped for joy when I not only saw two new cereal but both were spin offs of old favorites.
+I buy a lot of cereal, and I mean a lot, and nothing makes my heart race more then passing an endcap at the supermarket and seeing a new brand of cereal.
+So this week I jumped for joy when I not only saw two new cereals, but both were spin offs of old favorites.
 A new Fruity Pebbles with even more marshmallows.
-Oh Man! and Tiger Power a new Cereal from my main man/tiger Tony.
-I grabbed them both without a blinking and ran home skipping gayly all the way.
+Oh Man! and Tiger Power, a new Cereal from my main man/tiger Tony.
+I grabbed them both without blinking and ran home skipping gayly all the way.

 And…its ok.
 No joyful sugar rush.
 Sure it doesn’t get soggy but the leftover milk at the bottom of the bowl tastes like … gasp … milk.

 I felt dejected, but I have been let down by so many products before.
 Why is this cereal disappointing me so much?
 I think I know why.
 Because for the last couple of decades all I have been shoveling down my gullet is sugar pellets soaked in whole milk and NOW Kelloggs decides to switch to a healthier cereal when the boat has already sailed for me!
 Am I supposed to find this cereal enjoyable when I am used to eating cereal with at least 3x the amount of sugar?